dragonGR/AdvancedMemoryManager/README.md

 ## Example
 The `main` function demonstrates usage by:
-1. Creating memory pools.
+1. Creating memory pools with alignment.
-2. Allocating an array of integers.
+2. Allocating an array of integers with alignment.
 3. Incrementing the reference count.
-4. Reallocating the array to a larger size.
+4. Reallocating the array to a larger size with alignment.
-5. Copying the array.
+5. Copying the array with alignment.
 6. Printing the reallocated and copied arrays.
 7. Printing memory blocks before and after deallocation.
 8. Defragmenting memory blocks.